Health stars yet to shine.

 Health star ratings (HSRs) started appearing on packaged foods five years ago.
 We’ve been campaigning for changes to the rating system to make it a better tool for consumers to pick healthier products.

-A recent review, presented to the Australia and New Zealand Ministerial Forum on Food Regulation, has recommended some improvements but we don’t think they go far enough.
+A review, presented to the Australia and New Zealand Ministerial Forum on Food Regulation in mid-2019, has recommended some improvements but we don’t think they go far enough.

 We’re disappointed the review recommends health stars remain voluntary.
 We think the system should be mandatory so consumers can easily compare all products on supermarket shelves.
 The review recommends it only becomes compulsory if stars aren’t on 70% of products within five years.
 This means companies can still cherry pick their “best-performing” products and avoid putting stars on their worst.